 What was once buried and lost has been found and reassembled.
-Thank the Universe for playlist is all I’m going to say, so assembling this is the physical realm only took a few minutes.
+Thank the Universe for the playlist is all I’m going to say, so assembling this in the physical realm only took a few minutes.
 While only twelve tracks, this one clocks in at almost 48 minutes.
 Assembled about three or more years ago and buried but not forgotten betwixt moves, graduate schools (with another on the horizon in about a year or so), and at least one or two computer purchases and moves.
 It’s a miracle this still exists.
 Given my erratic schedule, I want to streamline these occasional, but hopefully more regular, shows better than previously to get out all of this wonderful music that has been piling up.
-To facilitate that, for the moment, I will be creating each one without a voiceover track from yours truly.
+To facilitate that, for the moment, I will be creating each one without a voice over track from yours truly.
 Instead, You’ll get the mix as a regular podcast as well as the usual capsule reviews of each artist and any other details that might be pertinent, like a theme or a mood.
 This time, I don’t believe either of those are present.

 Tom Block, City of Zen.
 Tom Block is a multi-media artist based in Germany.
 This is a rereleased, repolished, revisit of his first album of 2012.
 It’s a alt-pop 60s inspired affair and quite good as I remember it enough to ask him to send me a few tracks for you all to hear.
 It’s been a long while and he’s recorded new music since so it would behoove you to get yourself over to his page and check out what else he’s been working on, musically and artistically.